Interwoven Quotes

 Interwoven quotes by Madeline Hunter

-#12.
 This must be changed, if only in America's own interest.
 The last war has shown that there are no longer any barriers between the continents and that the destinies of all countries are closely interwoven.
 The people of this country must realize that they have a great responsibility in the sphere of international politics.
-The part of passive spectator is unworthy of this country and is bound in the end to lead to disaster all round. - Author: Albert Einstein
+The part of passive spectator is unworthy of this country and is bound in the end to lead to disaster all round. ~ Albert Einstein

 Interwoven quotes by Albert Einstein